potassco/plasp/encodings/planner/README.md

 which are then handled by `planner.py`.

-With option `--translate`, it uses first `fast-downward` to translate the input to a [sas](http://www.fast-downward.org/TranslatorOutputFormat) file, and then `plasp` to obtain ASP facts.
+With option `--translate`, it uses first `fast-downward` to translate the input to a [sas](http://www.fast-downward.org/TranslatorOutputFormat) file, then `plasp` to obtain ASP facts, and `planner.py`for solving.

-With option `--basic` it runs the [basic encoding](https://github.com/javier-romero/plasp/blob/master/encodings/planner/basic.lp) using first `fast-downward` to translate the input to a [sas](http://www.fast-downward.org/TranslatorOutputFormat) file, and then `plasp`.
+Option `--basic` applies `--translate` option but uses the [basic encoding](https://github.com/javier-romero/plasp/blob/master/encodings/planner/basic.lp).

 With option `--fast-downward` it runs [fast-downward](http://www.fast-downward.org/) heuristic search planner with LAMA settings, and with option `--madagascar` it runs [madagascar](https://users.ics.aalto.fi/rintanen/jussi/satplan.html) SAT planner.